 - Non-steroidal anti-inflammatory medicine such as ibuprofen

-- Steroid injections (make an appointment with an OrthoIndy non-operative, pain management physician)
+Make an appointment with an OrthoIndy non-operative, pain management physician

 Although nonsurgical treatment may take several weeks to months, many patients experience a gradual improvement and return to function.

 For rehabilitation after surgery, your arm may be in a sling for a short period of time.
-This allows for early healing.
 Once your comfort allows, your physician will remove the sling to begin exercise and use of the arm.
-Your physician will provide a rehabilitation program based on your needs and the findings at surgery.
+Your physician will provide a rehabilitation program based on your needs.
 It typically takes two to four months to achieve complete relief of pain, but it may take up to a year.